 Overall construction activity

-In 2023, construction activity continued to play a key role in the Spanish economy, accounting for 10% of GDP in terms of GFCF and 5% of GDP in terms of GVA.
+In 2024, construction activity continued to play a key role in the Spanish economy: in terms of Gross Fixed Capital Formation it represented 10,4% of GDP, in terms of Gross Value Added it represented 5,3% of GDP.

 Housebuilding

-As far as the renovation segment is concerned, it's worth recalling that the National Recovery and Resilience Plan allocates around 10% of its budget to an ambitious renovation and urban renewal plan, where the renovation of housing, linked to the improvement of energy efficiency, is the main field of action; the expected positive impact on the sector's activity should really be felt in 2024; unfortunately, the results in 2023 were not those expected by the sector, as can be seen from the number of "visados" for the renovation of housing, which fell by 7.8%.
+With regard to the renovation segment, it is worth noting again that the national Recovery and Resilience Plan is allocating around 10% of its budget to an ambitious renovation and urban regeneration plan, where residential renovation, linked to the improvement of energy efficiency, is the main field of action; in 2024 the number of “visados” for this purpose increased by 7% in comparison with 2023, however expectations were higher in the sector.

 Non-residential construction